 Citrullinemia is an inherited disorder that causes ammonia and other toxic substances to accumulate in the blood.
-Two forms of citrullinemia have been described; they have different signs and symptoms and are caused by mutations in different genes.
+Two types of citrullinemia have been described; they have different signs and symptoms and are caused by mutations in different genes.

-Citrullinemia belongs to a class of genetic diseases called urea cycle disorders.
+Mutations in the ASS1 and SLC25A13 genes cause citrullinemia.
+The proteins produced from these genes play roles in the urea cycle.
 The urea cycle is a sequence of chemical reactions that takes place in liver cells.
 These reactions process excess nitrogen that is generated when protein is used by the body.
 The excess nitrogen is used to make a compound called urea, which is excreted in urine.

 Mutations in the ASS1 gene cause type I citrullinemia.
 This gene provides instructions for making an enzyme, argininosuccinate synthase 1, that is responsible for one step of the urea cycle.
 Mutations in the ASS1 gene reduce the activity of the enzyme, which disrupts the urea cycle and prevents the body from processing nitrogen effectively.
 Excess nitrogen (in the form of ammonia) and other byproducts of the urea cycle accumulate in the bloodstream.
 Ammonia is particularly toxic to the nervous system, which helps explain the neurologic symptoms (such as lethargy, seizures, and ataxia) that are often seen in type I citrullinemia.